machakann/vim-textobj-delimited/README.md

 ---

-When delimited parts have been selected in visual mode, this textobject behave differently from usual, expanding selection area like viwiwiw...
+When delimited parts are being selected in visual mode, this textobject behave differently from usual, expanding selection area like viwiwiw...
 Assume the situation as following:

 ```